Every NFL team’s most overrated player heading into 2022

 - Rashaan EvansLiveTodayTomorrowvs--|

-The NFL has no shortage of talent, including a budding group of superstars and undervalued players who don’t get the recognition they deserve.
+The NFL has no talent shortage, including a budding group of superstars and undervalued players who don’t get the recognition they deserve.
 But there are also plenty of players who are overvalued.

 After looking at every team’s most underrated player, it’s time to look at the other side of the coin with the overrated players in the NFL.